Adillwma/Combinatrix/README.md

 # Combinatrix
- Derive possible combinations and permutations

-# Combinatrix

 ## Overview
+With Combinatrix, you can now effortlessly calculate the number of ways to arrange or select items from a set of choices in your Python projects.
+Combinatrix is a simple Python library that provides functions to calculate the number of permutations and combinations of a set of items.
+The library is useful in various scenarios, including probability, statistics, and cryptography.

-Combinatrix is a Python library that provides functions for calculating permutations and combinations of choosing items from a given set of possible choices.
-It is particularly useful in scenarios where you need to count the number of ways to arrange or select elements from a set.
-The library contains a single function called `calc_permutations_combinations`, which takes the number of possible choices, the number of choices to make, and an optional flag to allow repetitions, and returns the number of combinations and permutations.
+Combinatrix contains a single function called `calc_permutations_combinations`, which takes the number of possible choices, the number of choices to make, and an optional flag to allow repetitions, and returns the number of combinations and permutations.

-## Installation

-To use Combinatrix, simply copy the `combinatrix.py` file into your project directory or any location accessible by your Python environment.

 ## Function: `calc_permutations_combinations`

-### Signature

 ```python
 def calc_permutations_combinations(number_of_possible_choices, number_of_choices_to_make, allow_repetitions=True)
 ```